Note: photo of this venue is from a previous event with different band.

 The Brookdale Ballroom is back open at Clifton’s but there’s no info on what band is playing.
 It’s definitely a Swing band though.

 Click to encourage others to attend.
-If enough people visit this page or click "Interested", a flame icon will appear for this event in the calendar!
-Clicking "Interested" counts as five page visits, so click if you want to promote this event!
-No personal information will be stored or displayed when you click this button.
+If enough people visit this page or click this button, a flame icon will appear for this event in the calendar!

 How would I describe Clifton’s Republic in Downtown LA?
 It’s a cafeteria, vintage bar, and kitschy “natural history museum” all rolled into one amazing multi-level building.
 It’s one of the last remaining vestiges of golden-age Los Angeles charm.
 It’s an amazing Swing dance venue as well!